tsunami416604/azure-docs.hu-hu/articles/active-directory/manage-apps/application-sign-in-problem-on-premises-application-proxy.md

 ---
-title: Probléma történt a helyszíni alkalmazásba való bejelentkezéskor az Azure AD App proxy használatával | Microsoft Docs
+title: Problem signing in to on-premises app using Azure AD app proxy | Microsoft Docs
-description: Gyakori hibák elhárítása, amikor nem tud bejelentkezni az Azure AD-vel integrált helyszíni alkalmazásba az Azure AD Application Proxy használatával
+description: Troubleshooting common issues faced when you are unable to sign in to an on-premises application integrated with Azure AD using the Azure AD Application Proxy
 services: active-directory
 documentationcenter: ''
 author: msmimart